zli119/Document/README.md

 * Read document -> count key words -> ranking -> decide documents label

 * Create folders -> classify documents to different folders

+Machine learning part

+result:  input pdf,  output label
+need: 1) train dataset
+       has label and pdf
+      2) training algorithm   **
+How to create the link between Stanford CoreNLP and dataset?

 ### 4. process
 (1) create a program that can do statistics of words in a document.